Final Hours

 Hour-by-hour reconstructions of how famous lives and eras ended

-Lincoln almost skipped the play, his lone guard wasn't at the door when it mattered, and a president who had just won the war died across the street by dawn.
+Abraham Lincoln's last day: he almost skipped the play, his lone guard wasn't at the door when it mattered, and the president died across the street by dawn.

 The Final Hours of Anne Boleyn

-Hour by hour: Anne Boleyn's arrest, trial, and execution by a specially summoned swordsman inside the Tower of London on 19 May 1536.
+An hour-by-hour account of the Anne Boleyn execution: her arrest, trial, and death by a specially summoned swordsman inside the Tower of London on 19 May 1536.

 The Final Hours of Cleopatra